ali-bin-kashif/supply-chain-fmcg-data-analysis-dashboard/README.md

-# AltiQ Mart Supply Chain Analytics
+# FMCG Mart Supply Chain Analysis
 This is end-to-end project of Supply Chain in Fast-Moving Consumer Goods(FMCG) domain, in which a real business problem is solved and provided useful insights on an interactive dashboard to the stakeholders using Power BI.

 ## Problem Statement